HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ### Structure

 ## Design Concepts

+# Process

+## Solved Issues
+## Remain Unsolved Issues

+# Issues
+## Express Server Stall
+During the setting up of express server, there is some probability that the express server cannot receive the messages, but all other functions remain in the hook do not have any issue.

+# Project Management
 ## Concepts Application
 For the last several months, I have learned many essentail software development skills and applied them to our apps.
 The app design concepts  are usually a foundation of the whole software development process.
 ### Coupling and Cohesion